Learning Ising models from one or multiple samples: Analyzing the Maximum Pseudo-Likelihood Estimator

 \subsection{Overview of the proof}

 The algorithm used to estimate $J^*$ will be the maximum pseudo-likelihood estimator (MPLE), as mentioned in Section~\ref{s:prelims}:

-In fact, the above maximization problem is concave and we will be able to find an approximate solution using first-order methods.
+In fact, the above maximization problem is concave and we are able to find an approximate solution using first-order methods, if $\mathcal{J}$ is a convex set.
 We will address the question of how to do this efficiently in Section~\ref{sec:optimization}.
 For convenience in calculations, the function we will actually optimize is the negative log pseudo-likelihood:

 A standard approach for showing consistency of the MPLE is by showing high probability upper bounds on the first derivatives of $\varphi$ combined with a high probability lower bound on the smallest eigenvalue of the Hessian.
 To formalize this intuition in our setting, we begin by reviewing the definition of differentiation with respect to a matrix.